-Over the years researchers have analyzed rest patterns and discovered that people are sleeping over an hour less per night than they were 100 years ago.
-That trend seems to be increasing and the side effects can be devastating.
-People who don't sleep at least 8 hours a night are more likely to overeat and gain weight, suffer from hypertension and experience depression.
+Over the years, researchers have analyzed rest patterns and discovered that people sleep over an hour less per night than they were 100 years ago.
+That trend seems to be increasing, and the side effects can be devastating.
+People who don’t sleep at least 8 hours a night are more likely to overeat, gain weight, suffer from hypertension, and experience depression.

-There are several things that contribute to the problem, but one of the lesser known ones is all those computer screens we're surrounded by.
-Smart phones, tablets and even smart watches are constantly on, trying to get your attention.
+Several things contribute to the problem, but one of the lesser-known ones is all those computer screens we’re surrounded by.
+Smartphones, tablets and even smartwatches are constantly on, trying to get your attention.
 The more time you spend on them, the more ads they feed you and the more money they make.
-It's in their best interest to keep you engaged.
+It’s in their best interest to keep you engaged.

 Rays at the upper end of the spectrum, the reds, oranges and yellows have long wavelengths.
 The longer the wavelength, the less energy they contain.
 That means red and yellow rays have relatively little energy.
 Rays at the lower end of the spectrum, the greens and blues have short wavelengths.
 They have much more energy.